deciduously/tictactoe-hs/haskell-in-english.md

 openCell (Board b) n = isNothing $ b !! (n - 1)
 ```

 This is a function that takes two arguments, a `Board` and an integer, and returns a boolean like a predicate should.
-We're going to pass in the full board and a specific square, and `openCell` will tell us if the space is already occupied.
+We're going to pass in the full board and a specific square and `openCell` will tell us if the space is already occupied.

-Thanks to Haskell's operator love affair, this looks a little more complicated than it is at first glance.
+Thanks to Haskell's operator love affair this looks a little more complicated than it is at first glance.
 We've seen `$` before - it's function application.
 The other funky operator is `!!` - this is just a list subscript.
 In a more C-like language, we might have written this exact logic something like `isNothing(b[n - 1])`.
-That is, we're asking for the `n - 1`th element of our inner board list `b` (named so via destructuring in the definition: `(Board b)`), and passing it to `isNothing`.  `isNothing` we brought in at the top from `Data.Maybe` and itself is just a predicate which is true if the `Maybe a` passed in is a `Nothing`, as opposed to a `Just a`.
+That is, we're asking for the `n - 1`th element of our inner board list `b` (named so via destructuring in the definition: `(Board b)`), and passing it to `isNothing`.  `isNothing` we brought in at the top from `Data.Maybe` and itself is just a predicate which is true if the `Maybe a` passed in is a `Nothing` as opposed to a `Just a`.

-We initialized our board to a list of `Nothing`s, so the first time through this loop, any digit we pass in is going to come up clear.
-If there had been a `Just Human` or `Just Computer`, we'd hit the `else` block, yell at the user a little (we JUST printed out the board state, they're called EYES, use 'em), and take it from the top.
+We initialized our board to a list of `Nothing`s.
+The first time through this loop any digit we pass in is going to come up clear.
+If there had been a `Just Human` or `Just Computer`, we'd hit the `else` block, yell at the user a little (I mean honestly, we JUST printed out the board, get with the program), and take it from the top.

 HOWEVER!
-If `openCell` comes back `true`, we've finally done it - we've ensured the value passed to `n` from stdin is a value we can meaningfully use as the player's next move.
-Hot digggity dog!
+If `openCell` comes back `true`, we've finally done it - we've ensured the value passed to `n` from stdin is a value we can meaningfully use as the player's next move - it's not only a valid input, but it's a valid play.
+Hot diggity dog!

-THe full `then` block reads:
+The full `then` block reads:

 ```haskell
 handleInput board n' >>= compTurn >>= runGame
 ```

-This is three separate function calls wrapped up together with `>>=`, which is read `bind`.  `>>=` is going to allow us to pass the result of a monad (that second word in the type) as the input to a subsequent monad in the chain, while still keeping it wrapped up in the proper context, in this case `IO a` or specifically `IO Board`.
+This is three separate function calls wrapped up together with `>>=`, which is read `bind`.
+This is one of the functions that's required to define as part of the `Monad` typeclass instance along with `return`, so all monads have this behavior.
+We'll talk about `bind` first and come back to `return` below - but they're really two parts of the same idea.  `>>=` is going to allow us to pass the result of a monad as the input to a subsequent monad in the chain while still keeping it wrapped up in the proper context, in this case `IO a` or specifically `IO Board`.
 We want to do stuff to that `Board` without losing the `IO` wrapping.
 I think this is clearest through example, and luckily we're working through an example right now!
-The first function call is `handleInput board n'`, so let's unpack that first.
+The first function call is `handleInput board n'` so let's unpack that first.

 ### Making a Play

-I bet we can work out the type of `handleInput` from the call.  `board` is easy - it's a `Board`, and `n'` is our newly converted integer from stdin.
+I bet we can work out the type of `handleInput` from the call.  `board` is easy - it's a `Board` - and `n'` is our newly converted integer from stdin.
 So we know this will be a `Board -> Int -> something`.
 What, though?

 Well, we know we're inside an `IO` monad, and in a series of calls chained together with the monadic `>>=`.
 So it's a safe bet this will be another `IO a`, that is, an `IO` monad with some type as a result.
 And if we look down the chained call, we end things up with a call to `runGame`.
 We've already looked at `runGame` (we're inside of it RIGHT NOW), so we know it's a `Board -> IO ()`.
 We're calling it here with no argument, but from the type know it will need a `Board`, and we're passing a monadic result through a chain of functions - so it would follow that the type of each step *must* be `IO Board`.
 Lo and behold: